asaki444/QuotesRailApp/README.md

 #How To Use

-1. Clone this repo, run bundle install, and rake db:migrate.
+1. Clone this repo, run bundle install, rake db:migrate, and rake db:seed.
 2. Type in rails -s to run the server to test the app.
 3. Create a new log in or log in with your Facebook account.